COMP SCI 1106 - Introduction to Software Engineering

 General Course Information

-Course Code COMP SCI 1106 Course Introduction to Software Engineering Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Corequisites COMP SCI 1015, COMP SCI 1101, COMP SCI 1102, COMP SCI 1201, ENG 1002, ENG 1003, MECH ENG 1100, MECH ENG 1101, MECH ENG 1102, MECH ENG 1103, MECH ENG 1104 or MECH ENG 1105 Incompatible COMP SCI 2006 Course Description This course provides a general introduction to software engineering.
+Course Code COMP SCI 1106 Course Introduction to Software Engineering Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Corequisites COMP SCI 1101, COMP SCI 1102, COMP SCI 1201, ENG 1002, ENG 1003, MECH ENG 1100, MECH ENG 1101, MECH ENG 1102, MECH ENG 1103, MECH ENG 1104 or MECH ENG 1105 Incompatible COMP SCI 2006 Course Description This course provides a general introduction to software engineering.
 It introduces concepts such as software processes and agile methods, and essential software development activities, from initial specification through to system maintenance.
 Formalisms and tools to assist in software development are also presented, including common design patterns and UML notation.
 There is a focus on software testing, from unit testing to the testing of software releases.
-Project management , software security, professional software engineering practice, and IT governance will also be covered.
+Project management and professional software engineering practice will also be covered.
 Case studies provide practical examples for many of these concepts.

 Course Coordinator: Dr Rita Garcia